It's Like That (Mariah Carey song): Release

 Originally, "Stay the Night" was planned to be The Emancipation of Mimis lead single, with an online music forum based in the United Kingdom, announcing that it would be in stores on October 11, 2004, in the region.
 A few weeks later, it was removed from the release schedule, later re-appearing with a different date, November 15, 2004.
-Later, it was revealed that "Say Somethin'", featuring Pharrell Williams and Snoop Dogg, was supposed to be the album's first single, as reported by Jennifer Vineyard of MTV News, who also revealed that the song was originally supposed to go to radio by the end of November, but it was pushed back to January and would be accompanied by a video, according to Carey's label representative.
+Later, it was revealed that "Say Somethin'", featuring Snoop Dogg, was supposed to be the album's first single, as reported by Jennifer Vineyard of MTV News, who also revealed that the song was originally supposed to go to radio by the end of November, but it was pushed back to January and would be accompanied by a video, according to Carey's label representative.
 However, both singles were not released as the first single.

 Then, Island Records head L.A.
 Reid suggested Carey travel to Atlanta for a period of three days to work with Jermaine Dupri.
 When Reid heard the Dupri-helmed songs, Carey recalled, "He was like, 'Oh no!
 Now we've got to change the single, make these singles one and two'", and she agreed.
 "Nobody could tell me that 'Shake It Off' wasn't going to be my first single.
 It was my favorite song, just from the demo".
 Dupri had quickly sized up what he felt the album needed.
 "The records that I made are very melodic records, regardless of their hip-hop influence," Dupri said.
 "I think that's what she was missing."
 On January 7, 2005, "It's Like That" leaked online and it was rumoured to be the official first single.
 "It's Like That" aired first on Hot 97 in New York City; after the leak, over 40 stations begun playing the track.
 On January 15, 2005, Carey posted a sound clip of "It's Like That", on her official website.
 Ultimately, "It's Like That" was sent to mainstream and rhythmic radio on January 25, 2005.